 - Participation in designated spiritual formation group and leadership training: Students will be required to participate in the already established “Sustaining Practices for Work on the Margins” spiritual formation group for at least one year.
 This group currently draws in those undertaking the Certificate in Prison Studies.
 Participation is negotiable for those whose denominational requirements make this requirement impossible.

 - It is recommended, but not required, that students undertake a version of the Industrial Areas Foundation’s five-day training (or equivalent with parallel networks such as Faith in Action).
 Access to this training can be arranged (and is free) via a church or organization in membership with an organizing network.

-For more information about the certificate, contact:
+For more information about the certificate, contact the certificate co-directors: